-Oath Keepers founder, deputy and Roger Stone guards exchanged 19 calls from start of Jan.
-6 riot through breach, U.S. alleges
+Oath Keepers founder, associates exchanged 19 calls from start of Jan.
+6 riot through breach, prosecutors allege

 The indictment highlighted a moment at 2:30 p.m. when James and Minuta allegedly raced to the Capitol from an undisclosed location in a golf cart, swerving around police.
 Minuta was dressed in “battle apparel,” including hard-knuckle tactical gloves, ballistic goggles, a radio with an earpiece and bear spray, prosecutors said.

-The government did not indicate that it knew the contents of the 19 calls, but presented their timeline and duration, showing many came back-to-back or seemingly relay-style among Rhodes — usually referred to as “Person one” in court filings — Person 10, James, Minuta and previously charged Florida “state lead” Kelly Meggs.
+The government did not indicate that it knew the contents of the 19 calls, but it presented their timeline and duration, showing many came back-to-back or seemingly relay-style among Rhodes — usually referred to as “Person One” in court filings — Person 10, James, Minuta and previously charged Florida “state lead” Kelly Meggs.

-Prosecutors previously asserted that Rhodes forwarded a message at about 2:15 p.m. by a person in charge of Oath Keepers security details — apparently Person 10 — to an encrypted Signal message group called “DC Ops 1” that included regional leaders from several states, including several charged riot participants.
+Prosecutors previously asserted that Rhodes forwarded a message around 2:15 p.m. by a person in charge of Oath Keepers security details — apparently Person 10 — to an encrypted Signal message group called “DC Ops 1” that included regional leaders from several states, including several charged riot participants.

 They “have taken ground at the capital[.]
 We need to regroup any members who are not on mission,” the message said moments after the mob at 2:13 p.m. smashed its way into the Capitol from its West Front.

-Prosecutors have also alleged that Meggs and Rhodes spoke for 97 seconds about nine minutes before Meggs helped lead a file of Oath Keepers in helmets and camouflage gear to force entry into the building through broken rotunda doors on the east side at about 2:41 p.m.
+Prosecutors have also alleged that Meggs and Rhodes spoke for 97 seconds about nine minutes before Meggs helped lead a file of Oath Keepers in helmets and camouflage gear to force entry into the building through broken rotunda doors on the east side around 2:41 p.m.

 The 25-page indictment handed up Wednesday and made public Thursday lays out a more intricate timeline of travel, lodging and payment arrangements for Rhodes, Person 10 and the dozen co-defendants.

 According to the indictment, Person 10 on Jan.
-4 checked into a room reserved and paid for using a credit card in Rhodes’s name at the Hilton Garden Inn in Vienna, Va.
+4 checked in to a room reserved and paid for using a credit card in Rhodes’s name at the Hilton Garden Inn in Vienna, Va.
 Rhodes and Minuta, a Newburgh, N.Y., tattoo parlor owner, who lives in Texas, apparently traveled together to Washington and checked in to the same hotel the following day, charging papers said.

 The charges also presented a seemingly minute-by-minute glimpse of their communications at key moments of the Capitol attack.

-At about 1 p.m. on Jan.
+Around 1 p.m. on Jan.
 6, Minuta and Rhodes allegedly exchanged two calls totaling about three minutes as a crowd of Trump supporters first surged through police barricades onto Capitol grounds from First Street NW and Pennsylvania Avenue NW.

 Over another 17-minute span from 1:59 to 2:15 p.m. — the time of the rioters’ first break-in — Person 10 and Rhodes spoke, and then Person 10 and James exchanged five calls totaling about 6½ minutes, and Rhodes called Meggs for 15 seconds.